Part 2. Displaying the Colors on Independence Day

 - Rosa (rose): ☀ See notes under “RED.”

-- Agastache spp. (giant hyssop): ☀ 🌥At the Glencarlyn Library Community Garden, 2–4-foot A. foeniculum (anise hyssop) produces pollinator-attracting, lavender flowers from June to September.
-The lavender-blue flowers of 2–3-foot-tall, hardy hybrid ‘Blue Fortune’ bloom reliably starting late June to early July at the demonstration Simpson Gardens in Alexandria, Virginia.
+- Agastache spp. (giant hyssop): ☀ 🌥 At the Glencarlyn Library Community Garden, 2–4-foot A. foeniculum (anise hyssop) produces pollinator-attracting, lavender flowers from June to September.
+The lavender-blue flowers of 2–3-foot-tall, hardy hybrid ‘Blue Fortune’ bloom reliably starting late June to early July at the demonstration Simpson Park Demonstration Garden in Alexandria, Virginia.

-- Ruellia humilis (wild petunia):☀ 🌥Small, funnel-shaped flowers dot the landscape for about two months, but each flower opens in the morning and by evening has fallen away.
-This 1.5–2-foot-tall native is the larval host for the common buckeye butterfly.
+- Ruellia caroliniensis (Carolina wild-petunia):☀ 🌥 Small, funnel-shaped flowers dot the landscape for about two months, but each flower opens in the morning and by evening has fallen away.
+This 1–2-foot-tall native is the larval host for the common buckeye butterfly.

-- Veronicastrum virginicum (Culver’s-root): ☀ From June to August, 9-inch spikes of pale blue, tube-like flowers branch off in candelabra-shaped form on this 4–7-foot-tall perennial, attracting pollinators and providing a distinctive vertical accent in the garden.
+- Veronicastrum virginicum (Culver’s-root): ☀ From June to August, 9-inch spikes of pale blue or white, tube-like flowers branch off in candelabra-shaped form on this 4–7-foot-tall perennial, attracting pollinators and providing a distinctive vertical accent in the garden.

-- Adenophora confusa (ladybells): ☀ 🌥Do not confuse this graceful, 2–3-foot-tall perennial with the invasive Campanula rapunculoides (creeping bellflower).
+- Adenophora spp. (ladybells): ☀ 🌥 Do not confuse these perennials, which produce graceful, bell-shaped flowers, with the invasive Campanula rapunculoides (creeping bellflower).

-- Echinops ritro (small globe thistle): ☀Globular, thistle-like flowers are produced atop stems on this 3–3.5-foot, clumping perennial throughout the summer.
+- Echinops ritro (small globe thistle): ☀ Globular, thistle-like flowers appear atop 3–3.5-foot stems on this clumping perennial throughout the summer.
 For steel-blue, thistle-like flowers try 2–3-foot-tall Eryngium planum (sea holly).

 - Hydrangea macrophylla: 🌥 ☁ Available as mopheads, like 4–6-foot-tall ‘Nikko Blue’ 🌥 or as lacecaps, like 3–6-foot-tall ‘Mariesii Perfecta’ (aka BLUE WAVE) 🌥.
 The best blue flower color of these shrubs occurs in acid soils (in alkaline soils flower color becomes pinker).